MTXPr0ject/Dark-Web-Links/README.md

+Welcome to this collection of darknet resources, curated exclusively for educational and informational purposes.
+This repository serves as a knowledge hub for individuals interested in understanding the structure, functionalities, and applications of the darknet.
+Please note that all material provided here is aimed at promoting awareness, responsible research, and ethical use of information.

+📚 Contents
+Resource Guides: Comprehensive guides on darknet frameworks, terminologies, and protocols.
+Tools and Techniques: Information on commonly used tools within darknet research, along with best practices for secure and responsible exploration.
+Security Awareness: Insights into cybersecurity, privacy, and protection measures relevant to both darknet and surface web.
+⚠️ Disclaimer
+All content in this repository is published solely for educational use and is intended to promote ethical research and knowledge.
+Any unauthorized use of this information for illegal activities is strictly discouraged.
+This repository and its contributors are not liable for any misuse of the provided information.

 ### Other collection links:
 - [Darknet Links - DarkNetEye](https://github.com/DarkNetEye/tor-links) - Verified darknet market and darknet service links on the Tor Network